Tips for Talking About Sexuality for Parents

 Be patient

 Concepts will need to be covered more than once.
 Skills will probably not be learned after one discussion or practice session.
 Expect children to ask the same questions again and again.
-Find ways to be concrete when teaching the topic.
-Use anatomically correct dolls, three-dimensional models, drawings, photographs, and videos.
+Find ways to be concrete.
+Use anatomically correct dolls, 3-D models, drawings, photographs, and videos.

 Try to give a consistent message

 It can be confusing for children with developmental disabilities when their parents give one message and a provider gives another message.
-Work closely with the people in your child’s life to establish and give consistent, positive messages about sexuality.
+Work closely with the people in your child’s life to establish and provide consistent, positive messages about sexuality.

 Try not to react